viktormarinho/fetch-to-curl/README.md

 # @viktor/fetch-to-curl

+Generate curl requests with the inputs you would usually use for the JS fetch.

 This is a fork of [this other project](https://github.com/leoek/fetch-to-curl).

 The original was written in Javascript, had a manually maintained and outdated